Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Event concealment Formulation

 Suppose that a secret event $s\in E_S$ occurs after a sequence $\lambda_1$.
-Event $s$ is said to be concealable if after any indefinitely extendible continuation $\lambda_2\in E^*$, there exists a sequence $\lambda'$ that has the same observation as that of $\lambda=\lambda_1s\lambda_2$ but contains no secret event $s$; this implies that the secret event $s$ cannot be detected.
+Event $s$ is said to be concealable if after any indefinitely extendible continuation $\lambda_2\in E^*$, there exists a sequence $\lambda'$ that generates the same observations as $\lambda=\lambda_1s\lambda_2$ but contains no secret event $s$; this implies that the observer cannot be certain that the secret event $s$ has occurred.